p-sira/ellip/README.md

     - `elliprd`: Degenerate elliptic integral of the third kind (RD).

 # Testing

+In the unit tests, the functions are tested against the Boost Math and Wolfram test data.
+Since Ellip accepts the argument `m` (parameter) instead of `k` (modulus) to allow larger domain support, the full accuracy report uses exclusively the Wolfram data.
+The full accuracy report, test data, and test generation scripts can be found [here](https://github.com/p-sira/ellip/blob/main/tests).

 Generated on x86_64-unknown-linux-gnu rustc 1.88.0 using ellip v0.3.7 at `f64` precision (ε≈2.22e-16).

 ### Legendre's Elliptic Integrals